Customer to customer: Internet classifieds

-Internet classifieds are another example of customer to customer marketing.
+Internet classifieds are another example of customer-to-customer marketing.
 An example of an internet classified company is Craigslist.
 Craigslist utilizes the internet to attract a wide customer and buyer base which employs the website to list and sell items.

-Since the customer to customer marketing strategy is strongly focused on serving the customer, the business model of Craigslist is simple: serve the customer first.
-Utilizing this model, Craigslist has developed into a prime example of a customer to customer driven 'machine', which focuses on the customer selling to the customer.
+Since the customer-to-customer marketing strategy is strongly focused on serving the customer, the business model of Craigslist is simple: serve the customer first.
+Utilizing this model, Craigslist has developed into a prime example of a customer-to-customer driven 'machine', which focuses on the customer selling to the customer.

 Revenues which support the company are derived through subsidiary channels, while maintaining the model and convenience of the site.
-In fact, Craigslist makes no money off the customer to customer interactions that occur on the classifieds of the website.
-All of their revenue is derived from portion of the website targeted at businesses.
-Thus, in other words, their revenue is derived solely from their business to customer model utilized by businesses to post jobs and hire new workers.
+In fact, Craigslist makes no money off the customer-to-customer interactions that occur on the classifieds of the website.
+All of their revenue is derived from a portion of the website targeted at businesses.
+Thus, in other words, their revenue is derived solely from their business-to-customer model utilized by businesses to post jobs and hire new workers.

-As such, it becomes apparent that companies who focus on this particular model and, specifically classifieds, whether online or off, are often not focused on profit; but rather, on delivery of the service or product to ensure customer to customer interaction.
+As such, it becomes apparent that companies that focus on this particular model and, specifically classifieds, whether online or off, are often not focused on profit; but rather, on delivery of the service or product to ensure customer-to-customer interaction.